 How to Care for Your Essix Retainer

-Round Lake, IL – Dr. Michael Stosich and his team at iDentity Dental love seeing the excitement on their patients’ faces on the day their braces are removed.
+Round Lake, IL – Dr. Sara Spector and her team at iDentity Dental love seeing the excitement on their patients’ faces on the day their braces are removed.
 Seeing how happy they are with their new smiles is one of the best parts of the job.
 But educating patients on how to help that smile stay so straight is an important part of the job.

 So, why do you need a retainer once your braces are off?

 For patients who don’t wear their retainers as they should, relapse can cause the teeth to drift back to their old locations.
-Dr. Stosich knows his patients are excited about showing off their new smiles, which is why he uses Essix retainers for his patients.
+Dr. Spector knows her patients are excited about showing off their new smiles, which is why he uses Essix retainers for her patients.

 Essix retainers look very similar to an Invisalign aligner.
 They are made of a clear plastic material and fit snugly over the teeth to hold the smile in its new alignment.
 The primary advantage of Essix retainers is that they are much more aesthetically pleasing.
 But, they can wear down over time so it is important to take proper care of the retainer and replace it as needed.